Ridgeway Site: Findings

-As digging at the Richardson Kame continued, workers began to find significant numbers of skeletons; by the time that the quarrying process was complete, hundreds of buried bodies had been discovered.
+As digging at the Richardson Kame continued, workers began to find significant numbers of skeletons; by the time the quarrying process was complete, hundreds of buried bodies had been discovered.
 The exact number of burials is uncertain; one source records 380 bodies, while lead excavator John Matson recorded 308, and he estimated that the remains of as many as four or five hundred individuals had been interred at the site.
 These bodies were buried in a range of positions and conditions; some bodies were face-down and others were flexed in other ways, and evidence of cremation was also present.
 More than fifty of the skeletons were shown to have been the bodies of children under the age of eight years, including one unborn child inside the ribs of its mother.
 Conversely, at least seven bodies showed pronounced ossification in the cartilage of their tracheas; Matson believed this to be a sign of extreme age, and recent research shows that this process is often correlated with advancing age.
 Not all of the bones were present as complete skeletons; some bodies had plainly been beheaded, and one of the burial pits yielded a pile of twenty-seven skulls.
 Moreover, the bodies did not appear to have been buried soon after death; the positions in which the bones were found convinced Matson that they had been buried after the flesh was no longer present.
 Besides human bodies, findings in the kame included the bodies of dogs next to human skeletons, plus beads of copper and shells, other copper tools, various stone tools, and sandal-sole-shaped shell gorgets.
 The most important of these artifacts included a bird stone, awls made from the bones of deer, a string of shell beads 90 ft long that had been wrapped multiple times around a group of bodies, and groups of rattlesnake rattles that were not included in Matson's report.